Vegan strawberry cheesecake

 - Blend the strawberries, lemon zest and vanilla and set aside.

-- Whip up the coconut cream (or soy cream) and beat until firm.
-Then carefully fold in the drained soy yogurt (soy quark).
+- Whip the cold coconut cream (or soy cream) and until stiff.
+Then, carefully, fold in the drained soy yogurt (soy quark).
+Place in the fridge.

-- In the meantime, stir agar agar into the plantbased milk in a pot.
-Bring to the boil and cook for about 1-2 minutes.
+- Stir agar agar into the plant-based milk in a pot.
+Bring to the boil and cook according to package instructions.

-- Then allow to cool slightly while stirring occasionally and stir in the pureed strawberries + coconut sugar (or other sweetener) to taste.
+- Then, allow to cool slightly while stirring occasionally and stir in the pureed strawberries + coconut sugar (or another sweetener) to taste.

-- Carefully fold the strawberry mixture in the coconut cream yogurt mixture.
+- Carefully, fold the strawberry mixture in the coconut cream yogurt mixture.
 Spread on the cake base and smooth.
-Place the cake in the fridge for at least 4 hours to harden.
+Place the cake in the fridge for at least 6 hours (or better overnight) to firm up.

 - Once the layer is firm, remove the cake from the springform with a knife carefully.
 Garnish with strawberries and enjoy with strawberry sauce on top or just pure.